 The kindergarten program is offered as a 3-day or 5-day program, and is for ages 4 1/2 to 6.

-A typical morning in the kindergarten would include:
+A typical morning in the Starfish Kindergarten would include:

 Indoor free play and activity